-In addition to courses for the Master of Liberal Arts degree, the AUM offers graduate courses in anthropology, art, English, geography, history, philosophy, sociology, Spanish, theatre and world languages and cultures designed to support the master's degree program in education and which can supplement the seminar offerings for the M.L.A. degree.
+In addition to courses for the Master of Liberal Arts degree, the AUM offers graduate courses in Art History, English (Literature, Professional Writing, Creative Writing, and Composition Pedagogy), History, Philosophy, Sociology, Theatre and other disciplines designed to support the master's degree program and supplement the seminar offerings for the M.L.A. degree.
 The Liberal Arts courses approved for graduate credit are: